JoKerDii/DS-FAS/docs/notes/questions.md

   Both bagging and boosting decrease the variance of your single estimate as they combine several estimates from different models.
 So the result may be a model with higher stability and robustness.

-  If the problem is that the single model gets a very low performance, bagging will rarely a good choice to reduce bias.
+  If the problem is that the single model gets a very low performance, bagging will rarely be a good choice to reduce bias.
 However, boosting could generate a combined model with lower errors.

   If the problem is that the single model is overfitting, then bagging is the better option.
 Boosting does not help to avoid overfitting.